-While the specifics differ depending on the service you are using, there are five basic steps that are necessary in adding a custom domain to your Teachable school:
+While the specifics differ depending on your domain host, there are five basic steps that are necessary for connecting a custom domain to your Teachable school:

-- Create a CNAME record that points your custom domain to your Teachable school
+- Create a CNAME record that points your custom domain to your school.

 Domain Registrar Specific Guides